 One of these types of organisations is called a business incubator.
 Incubators are essentially groups that offer small businesses shared working space.
-By setting up shop in a shared space occupied by multiple enterprises, you’ll be able to join a collaborative work culture that is designed to try and generate new ideas and innovation.
+By setting up a shop in a shared space occupied by multiple enterprises, you’ll be able to join a collaborative work culture that is designed to try and generate new ideas and innovation.

 Business incubators also generally offer various types of funding support and business mentoring services – as well as learning opportunities and access courses for first-time business owners.
-Some incubators in the UK include built-in support on marketing and analytics, access to professional accounting services and legal advice.
-Several have been set-up in coordination with UK universities, which means business tenants enjoy discounted courses or access to library resources.
+Some incubators in the UK include built-in support on marketing and analytics, access to professional accounting services, and legal advice.
+Several have been set up in coordination with UK universities, which means business tenants enjoy discounted courses or access to library resources.

 In order to gain tenancy at a business incubator, you will normally be asked to fill out an application.
 This could include submitting a business plan.
 Just like organising workspace independently, you should also bear in mind all of your business premises requirements and what was on your wish list before you apply to join an incubator.
-In particular, have a think about whether compromises on location or space will directly impact your trading.
+In particular, think about whether compromises on location or space will directly impact your trading.

 Incubators aren’t the only organisations in the UK that offer support services and funding opportunities to new UK companies.
 You could also explore accelerators.

-Accelerators are organisations that work by enrolling business owners in a time-limited programme that offers them mentoring, supply chain resources and various types of office space.
+Accelerators are organisations that work by enrolling business owners in a time-limited programme that offers them mentoring, supply chain resources, and various types of office space.

 How is this different from a business incubator?
 Accelerators normally ask for equity in your start-up in exchange for offering you access to capital or investment.
-That means your business will start off with an all-inclusive workspace, access to financing and a brilliant start in life – but you may be asked to sign over shares or a stake in your business as payment for that brilliant start.
+That means your business will start off with an all-inclusive workspace, access to financing, and a brilliant start in life – but you may be asked to sign over shares or a stake in your business as payment for that brilliant start.

 Because a lot of business incubators are associated with UK universities, they actually enjoy various degrees of charitable status.
 In turn, you won’t normally be expected to hand over a piece of your business in exchange for workspace and support – but you won’t get the same level of services at your new premises, either.